 Caribbean and Tropical Cruises

-When you are on a Caribbean cruise, swimwear, sunglasses, sundresses, a coverup for chilly evenings on board and at land, sandals, and flip-flops are on your list.
-Resort style also works for these cruises.
+When you are on a Caribbean Cruise, swimwear, sunglasses, sundresses, a coverup for chilly evenings on board and at land, sandals, and flip-flops are on your list.
+Think Resort style for these cruises.

 Don’t forget these pieces: